fresheneesz/bitcoinThroughputAnalysis/README.md

 I estimated the maximum block size both in a situation without a sybil attack and with a sybil attack.
 If a sybil attack is in effect, sybil attackers could theoretically keep a low enough profile to not get banned but still slow down block propagation.
 They would do this by contributing at-average or slightly below-average amounts to the network, and by taking up valuable connections.
 If a sybil attacker has 50% of the public nodes, this would effectively reduce the usable connections by half.

 Because Bitcoin doesn't need the majority of users to mine, the nodes that mine can be machines with higher required resources.
-And because of the nature of a well-connected network that data will propagate through the fastest links first, slower nodes in the network won't affect how quickly miners receive block data.
+And because of the nature of a well-connected network that data will propagate through the fastest links first, slower nodes in the network won't significantly affect how quickly miners receive block data.
 This actually makes mining centralization pressure currently one of the least constraining factors.

 For the given goal of 0.1% centralization pressure for a miner with 25% of the hashpower, the upper-bound on average propagation time is 2.4 seconds.
 With my estimations for these values, we are currently well within goals even in a sybil environment.
 The maximum blocksize that meets the goal is 20 MB.

-Keep in mind, the estimates given about centralization pressure are by far the estimates I'm least sure about in this write up, and centralization pressure is highly dependent on a ton of factors including connectivity of the network, geographic distribution of machines with various properties (processor power, bandwidth, latency, etc), network infrastructure, miner connectivity, and more.
+Keep in mind, the estimates given about centralization pressure are by far the ones I'm least sure about in this write up, since centralization pressure is highly dependent on a ton of factors including connectivity of the network, geographic distribution of machines with various properties (processor power, bandwidth, latency, etc), network infrastructure, miner connectivity, and more.
 The FIBRE network is currently critical for keeping centralization pressure to a minimum, and we should attempt to maintain networks like that if at all possible.

 While this may not be a problem now, latency cannot be eliminated entirely and a small amount of centralization pressure will always exist for any proof of work system.
 Since latency improves very slowly and block propagation is primarly gated on latency, infrastructure improvements for latency will not keep up with other factors (like CPU and memory cost).
-This means that centraliztion pressure will likely become more of an issue over time, relatively speaking in comparison to those other factors.
+This means that centraliztion pressure will likely become more of an issue over time, relatively speaking in comparison to other bottlenecks.

 # Summary of the Current Bottlenecks